Identifying Charged Lepton-like Portal Matter at Future Colliders: Observables at Lepton Colliders

 and then integrating both the numerator and denominator of this expression over the relevant ranges of $z$.
 Needless to say, we expect $A_{FB}$ to be strongly $y$-dependent and to vanish when $y=0$ as it would for a canonical VL lepton; these expectations are borne out by viewing the top panel in Fig.\ref{fig3} where we see that $A_{FB}$ grows rapidly away from zero as the value of $y$ increases due to the forward pole produced by the dark Higgs $t$-channel exchange.

 Taking both the total cross section, $\sigma$, together with $A_{FB}$ we can obtain a correlation plot where the value of $y$ grows from left to right along the respective curves; this is seen in the lower panel of Fig.~\ref{fig3}.
 Combining these measurements should provide sensitivity down to very small values of $y\lsim 0.02-0.03$ or so with the above assumed integrated luminosity.
 Here we see not only the results for the two benchmark points but {\it also} the analogous ones we'd obtain if the VL PM was instead the lower member of an isodoublet as described above.
-These two sets of results are qualitatively similar but would be easily separated by the high precision data expected at a $\ell^+ \ell^-$ collider at the $\sim 5\sigma$ level.
-Further, also shown for comparison are the two analogs of our benchmarks if $E$ were just an ordinary fourth generation heavy lepton, a case where we'd expect the value of $A_{FB}$ to be non-zero.
+These two sets of results are qualitatively similar but would be easily separated by the high precision data expected at a $\ell^+ \ell^-$ collider at the $\sim 5\sigma$ (statistical) level.
+For example, when $A_{FB}=0$ so that only a single observable is employed to distinguish them, the cross sections in the two cases are $\simeq 10.7$ (isosinglet) and 12.1 fb (isodoublet) which, assuming an integrated luminosity of 5 ab$^{-1}$, corresponds to 53.5k and 60.5k events.
+However, a $5\sigma$ statistical difference between these two samples corresponds to only $\simeq 1160$ events.
+As $y$ increases, the sample sizes in both cases will increase and an additional observable, $A_{FB}$, also becomes of use to distingish the two scenarios.
+Of course, systematics may play an important and even dominant role here but to understand those will require a more detailed simulation study.

+This same Figure also show for comparison are the two analogs of our benchmarks if $E$ were just an ordinary fourth generation heavy lepton, a case where we'd expect the value of $A_{FB}$ to be non-zero.
 We observe that both the isosinglet and isodoublet PM predictions as functions of $y$ {\it always} lie very far from these 'more conventional' expectations and so will be quite easily distinguishable based upon these results.
 Detailed simulation studies should, of course, be performed to verify these tentative conclusions.